 Using or weighing that information

 Communicating views, wishes, feelings

-Adults going though needs assessment, care and support planning or review
+Adults going through needs assessment, care and support planning or review

 Adult carers going through assessment, support planning or review

-Adults who are the subject of Safeguarding enquiry or review
+Adults who are the subject of Safeguarding inquiry or review

 When a child’s need assessment is being completed

 When a child’s carer’s assessment is being completed

 When a young carer’s assessment is being completed

 What will a Care Act Advocate do?